The Ultimate Purple Mocktail

 Notes

-• The purple color in this cocktail can be tricky to achieve, so make a test round in advance to ensure you get the color exactly the way you want it.
+• The purple color in this mocktail can be tricky to achieve, so make a test round in advance to ensure you get the color the way you want it.

 • Author: Cortney Sparkman